anthonyshort/anthonyshort.github.io/_posts/2014-01-03-the-forgotten-relationship.md

 We lost the ability to focus.
 We used phones, tablets and computers, tools that are associated with many other tasks, and we forgot how to switch off and enjoy doing one thing at a time.

-Our homes were lacking the warmth that comes from an environment filled with memories.
+Our homes were lacking the warmth that comes from an environment filled with these memories.

-In our rush for technology to simplify life we managed to make it more complicated than it needed to be.
+In our rush to make technology simplify life we managed to make it more complicated instead.

 When you have a hammer everything looks like a nail.